YoanRoszak/technical-test-yoan-finished/README.md

 Send us the project and answer to those simple questions :
 - What bugs did you find ?
 How did you solve these and why ?

+bug 1 :
+    The changes add to users could not be saved.
+I have changed on user/view.js, on line 136  : OnChange to OnClick because a submit button like this one uses OnClick

+bug 2 :
+    When clicking on a project, in the projects page, we had an error message.
+I have changed on the project controller on line 22, the find to the findOne function.
+We were receiving an array instead of the wanted project.

+bug 3 :
+    When using the bin button in front of a project time line nothing happened and the activities weren't modified before refreshing.
+In order to not confuse people I have change the delete fonction in api.js, now when we use this button it re-render the activities.
+Thus the deleted activities won't be saved.

 - Which feature did you develop and why ?
+    I didn't develop any feature, I spent to much time on the errors.
+    I would have add a possibility to see users activities and their cost.
+    It would have permitted to see how busy people are.

 - Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ?